cloudflare/cloudflare-docs/content/bots/concepts/ja3-fingerprint.md

 A group of similar requests may share the same JA3 fingerprint.
 For this reason, JA3 may be useful in blocking an incoming threat.
 For example, if you notice that a bot attack is not caught by existing defenses, create a [custom rule](/waf/custom-rules/) that blocks/challenges the JA3 used for the attack.

 Alternatively, if existing defenses are blocking traffic that is actually legitimate, create a [WAF custom rule](/waf/custom-rules/) with the _Skip_ action allowing the JA3 seen across good requests.
-If you do not have access to custom rules, create a firewall rule with the _Allow_ action.

 JA3 may also be useful if you want to immediately remedy false positives or false negatives with Bot Management.